BotanicalAmy/BotanicalAmy/README.md

 - 👋 Hi, I’m @BotanicalAmy
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning python, statistics, machine learning and AI
+- 🌱 I’m currently learning Python, statistics, machine learning, and AI
-- 💞️ I love data, analytics, math and visualization
+- 💞️ I love data, analytics, math, and visualization
-- 📫 How to reach me amyfolkestad@gmaill.com
+- 📫 How to reach me amyfolkestad@gmail.com

 <!---
 BotanicalAmy/BotanicalAmy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.